FreakC-Foundation/FreakC/README.md

 [More samples](https://github.com/FreakC-Foundation/FreakC/tree/master/Examples)

 ### Switching from Batch to FreakC
 While FreakC is compatible with Batch, but it's not 100% compatible, you just need to replace all "!" with "^!", "^^!" with "^^^^^!" (the second one is only required in delayed expansion).
 If you use codes that depends on blank lines, then just change them to the "!" character.
-I'll fix this problem in the future, making FreakC 100% compatible with Batch!
+This problem can be easily fixed, but I'm thinking whether I should make it compatible or not, since the compatiblity with Batch means incompatiblity with previous FreakC versions.

 ## What comes with the devkit ?
 * A compiler.